 This level of knowledge is normally acquired through completion of a high school diploma, or equivalent, and 2- 3 years related experience.

-WORKING CONDITIONS (Typical working conditions associated with this type of work and environmental hazards, if any that may be encountered in performing the duties of this position.)
+WORKING CONDITIONS of Lending Assistant (Typical working conditions associated with this type of work and environmental hazards, if any that may be encountered in performing the duties of this position.)

 Internal – Work is normally performed in climate-controlled office environment, where exposure to conditions of extreme heat/cold, poor ventilation, fumes and gases is very limited.
 Noise level is moderate and includes sounds of normal office equipment (computers, telephones, etc.).
 No known environmental hazards are encountered in normal performance of job duties.